Skip to main content

 When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
 Cited projections do not guarantee actual salary or job growth.

-One area of need within healthcare is that of medical billers and coders.
-If you’re unfamiliar with the position, read on to find out exactly what medical billing and coding is, if it’s a good fit for you, and what earning a bachelor's degree can do for your career.
+If you’re unfamiliar with this work, read on to find out exactly what medical billing and coding is, if it’s a good fit for you and what earning a bachelor's degree can do for your career.

-What Exactly Does a Medical Biller and Coder Do?
+What Does a Medical Biller and Coder Do All Day?

-So what exactly do medical billers and coders do?
-They handle the billing and insurance details in healthcare organizations and billing companies.
-They may also manage their group's financial and electronic health records (EHRs).
+So, what exactly do medical billers and coders do?
+They handle the billing and insurance details in healthcare organizations and billing companies, according to BLS, and they may also manage their group's financial and electronic health records (EHRs).
 Their role is essential because it provides patient-facing professionals with the information they need to improve the quality of care and providers with what they need to decrease the number of billing errors and improve care coordination in an industry that demands it.

-According to BLS, medical records specialists such as coders and billers may also:
+According to BLS, medical records specialists such as medical coders may also:

 • Look over patient information for pre-existing conditions